Death Knight Hero Talents — The War Within (11.2)

 Vampiric Strike is slightly

-larger than it used to be (but still not large enough!), you need to cash in one proc every 20 seconds to keep
+larger than it used to be, you need to cash in one proc every 20 seconds to keep

 Essence of the Blood Queen stacks rolling.
 Since even under optimal constraints, it is difficult to cast